kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 To learn more, see the [AppArmor](/docs/tutorials/security/apparmor/) tutorial.
 The tutorial illustrates using AppArmor to restrict a container's abilities and access.

-By setting this annotation, you can define a custom AppArmor profile for a container, which dictates the set of rules and restrictions that the containerized process must adhere to.
+The profile specified dictates the set of rules and restrictions that the containerized process must adhere to.
 This helps enforce security policies and isolation for your containers.

 ### internal.config.kubernetes.io/* (reserved prefix) {#internal.config.kubernetes.io-reserved-wildcard}